 Terriers and working dog breeds are among the highest energy level dogs out there and they need lots of mental and physical exercise to relax them.
 Walking, hiking, jogging, playing games and running at the dog park are just some of the activities you can can do with your canine companion to help run down his batteries.

 If you are considering adopting a high-energy dog you might want to choose a name that captures his high voltage personality like “Sparky” or “Wild Thing.”
+Always remember, you can get any breed of dog you may be looking for at a shelter or local breed specific rescue in your area.

 The Affenpinscher, also known as the “Monkey Dog” (“affen” means “ape/monkey” in German, and “pinscher” means “terrier”), is small but feisty, full of spunk and energy.
 Find out more about the Affenpinscher.